Vietnam.vn - Nền tảng quảng bá Việt Nam

 Commander of Vietnamese military forces supporting Myanmar: 'Finding missing people is like finding relatives'

-The commander-in-chief of the Vietnam People's Army forces participating in earthquake relief in Myanmar affirmed that the troops will search for victims in the rubble as if they were searching for their own relatives.
+The commander-in-chief of the Vietnam People's Army forces participating in earthquake relief in Myanmar affirmed that soldiers will search for victims in the rubble like searching for their own relatives.

-Twice General Nguyen Tan Cuong told him "the general is on the run"
+Twice General Nguyen Tan Cuong told him "the general is on bail"

 Chỉ huy quân đội Việt Nam hỗ trợ Myanmar: 'Tìm người mất tích như tìm người thân' - Ảnh 1.

-Major General Pham Van Ty, Deputy Director of the Department of Rescue and Relief
+Major General Pham Van Ty, Deputy Director of the Department of Rescue and Search and Rescue

 PHOTO: DINH HUY

-In particular, General Nguyen Tan Cuong twice instructed Major General Pham Van Ty, Deputy Director of the Department of Rescue and Relief - commander-in-chief of the forces of the Vietnam People's Army participating in overcoming the consequences of the earthquake in Myanmar, to have the right to be a "general on leave", and to proactively handle issues that can be decided on the spot, avoiding "losing the opportunity".
+In particular, General Nguyen Tan Cuong twice instructed Major General Pham Van Ty, Deputy Director of the Department of Rescue and Relief - commander-in-chief of the forces of the Vietnam People's Army participating in overcoming the consequences of the earthquake in Myanmar, to have the right to be a "general on bail", and that issues that can be decided must be proactively handled on the spot, avoiding "losing the opportunity".

 Also at the conference, Major General Pham Van Ty promised to unite, stick together, and be determined to overcome difficulties and hardships, and excellently complete all tasks in helping Myanmar overcome the earthquake disaster.